Recall the differences between federal and state law:

 While the Original Rule did regulate disclosure, it failed to express specifically which pieces of information a franchisor must disclose to a prospective franchisee.
 The Original Rule also conflicted with the Uniform Franchise Offering Circular (UFOC), which regulated disclosure at the state level.
 So, the Rule was revised , ultimately resulting in the 2007 Rule used today.
 Not to mention, the UFOC has since been erased, as the FTC Rule began regulating the same disclosure requirements.

-In 2007, the FTC Rule was updated to more clearly and precisely outline federal disclosure requirements in the sale of franchises.
+In 2007, the federal franchise law, or more specifically the the FTC Franchise Rule, was updated to more clearly and precisely outline federal disclosure requirements in the sale of franchises.
 Many of these new amendments served to create more unified regulations between the state and federal level, as the Original Rule often conflicted with disclosure laws enacted in Franchise Registration States.
 The 2007 amended FTC Rule also set a new floor (or minimum requirement) for disclosure in the franchise sale process and affirmed that federal franchise filing was not required.

 The Franchise Disclosure Document (FDD)